 A shift on the horizon

-Are the high prices going to away?
-There have been 10 years of under building so likely, no. Currently, the U.S. is experiencing serious supply chain issues and the housing market is not shielded from its impact.
-The supply chain issues, coupled with the massive demand, are lengthening that average build time – and driving us costs.
+Are the high prices going away?
+There have been 10 years of building, so likely, no. Currently, the U.S. is experiencing serious supply chain issues.
+The housing market is not immune to their impact.
+The supply chain issues, coupled with the massive demand, are lengthening the average build time.
+This is driving up costs.

 Home ownership challenges

-1. Home prices have gone up at 16% over the past year
+- Home prices have gone up by 16% over the past year

 Old versus new

 Traditionally, there were two main ways to save for a home.
-The most common way was a good old reliable savings account followed by the more risk-taking option of dabbling in the stock market.
-Unfortunately, housing prices are increasing at a much higher rate as compared to the interest rates on an average savings account (0.06% is the national average rate) therefore widening the gap between being able to obtain home ownership and making it less affordable overtime.
+The most common approach was a traditional savings account.
+This was followed by the more risk-taking option of investing in the stock market.
+Unfortunately, housing prices are increasing at a much higher rate compared to the interest rates on an average savings account.
+The national average rate is 0.06%.
+This rate is thereby widening the gap between obtaining home ownership, making it less affordable over time.
 When it comes to the stock market, rewards can be immense, but negative impacts can also be significant.
 It is all a game of risk.
-In the past 100 years, there have been 26 times where the stock market has dropped by 20% or more.
-If a significant drop – or even a mundane one (5-10%) – occurs prior to a home purchase it can make an impact on people’s ability to be able to afford a home.
+Over the past 100 years, there have been 26 instances where the stock market has declined by 20% or more.
+If a significant drop – or even a modest one (5-10%) – occurs before a home purchase, it can impact people’s ability to afford a home.

 Latest solution on the market

 With new challenges come new solutions.
-LifeGoal Investments, a family of funds for people who want to invest – but lack the time or confidence to build their own portfolio – to obtain financial freedom, including the ability to save for the down payment on a dream home, has unveiled the patent-pending, low-risk LifeGoal Home Down Payment ETF (ticker: HOM).
-This first ever patent-pending investment is designed specifically to empower the average American to grow their money.
+LifeGoal Investments, a family of funds for people who want to invest – but lack the time or confidence to build their portfolio – to obtain financial freedom, including the ability to save for the down payment on a dream home.
+This company has unveiled the patent-pending, low-risk LifeGoal Home Down Payment ETF (ticker: HOM).
+This first-ever patent-pending investment is explicitly designed to empower the average American to grow their money.

 The goal behind HOM is to make homeownership more attainable.
-With the rapid increase in housing prices, the intention of the portfolio is to help investors keep pace with home price inflation, while attempting to control volatility and downside risk.
-HOM is a conservatively managed investment that combines ~70% bonds, that attempt to control volatility, with ~30% stocks.
-Within the stock exposure, there is an emphasis on housing-related stocks; these companies, like Home Depot, Lowe’s, etc., historically do well in a strong housing market, therefore helping offset the future home purchase.
-HOM is actively managed by a group of professionals and is the newest option on the market that will allow the average American to regain financial power and make homeownership possible again.
+With the rapid increase in housing prices, the portfolio aims to help investors keep pace with rising home prices.
+Simultaneously, it seeks to mitigate volatility and downside risk.
+HOM is a conservatively managed investment that combines ~70% bonds, which attempt to control volatility, with ~30% stocks.
+Within the stock exposure, there is an emphasis on housing-related stocks.
+These companies, such as Home Depot and Lowe’s, have historically performed well in a strong housing market.
+This performance helps offset future home purchases.
+A group of professionals actively manages HOM.
+It is the newest option on the market, allowing the average American to regain financial power and make homeownership possible again.

-HOM is available for purchase through all major trusted financial institutions including Rohinhood, Charles Schwab, and more.
+HOM is available for purchase through all major, trusted financial institutions, including Robinhood, Charles Schwab, and more.
 To learn more, visit: www.lifegoalinvestments.com